 When the Spaniards moved the trade to Cuba, the French took what is now Haiti in 1697.
 They took over the entire island in 1795.
-It was called Santo Domingo then and the Latin Jazz musicians still call it that today.
+It was called Santo Domingo then.
+Latin Jazz musicians still call it that today.
 It makes sense because you say you are going to a city, like, “I’m going to New York,” not “I’m going to the U.S.”

-Haiti earned its independence in 1804 in the first successful slave uprising.
+Haiti earned its independence in 1804 after the first successful slave uprising.
 The Spaniards came back to Santo Domingo in 1814.

 Dominican Independence from Spain

-In 1821 Santo Domingo creoles (American-born Spaniards) under the leadership of writer José Núñez de Cáceres declared independence from Spain in December 1821 and we were free for the first time.
+In 1821 Santo Domingo creoles (American-born Spaniards) under the leadership of writer José Núñez de Cáceres declared independence from Spain on December 1821 and we were free for the first time.